UKCloud/documentation/articles/portal/ptl-how-raise-escalate-service-request.md

 ## Escalation

-For onboarding issues, contact your allocated Customer Success Manager (CSM).
+For onboarding issues, contact your allocated SDM.

 To escalate an incident or service request, contact the Support Team (by phone in the first instance):